halvis82/wifi-site-blocker/README.md

 # WiFi Site Blocker

-A flexible system-level website blocker for macOS with WiFi-aware blocking capabilities.

-## What It Does
+Block distracting websites based on which WiFi network you're connected to.

+**Example:** Block YouTube when you're at home, but allow it at coffee shops.
+Block Instagram everywhere.

-- **Blocks websites system-wide** - Works across all browsers and applications
+Works system-wide across all browsers and apps.
+Can't be bypassed by switching browsers or using incognito mode.

+## Quick Start

+1. Run `sudo ./install.sh`
+2. Edit `settings.json` to add your WiFi network name and sites to block
+3. Run `sudo ./install.sh` again
+4. Done!
+Sites are now blocked based on your WiFi

+## Features

-- **WiFi-aware blocking** - Block specific sites only when connected to certain networks
+- **WiFi-aware** - Block sites only on specific networks (home, work, etc.)
-- **Always-block list** - Block sites on any network
+- **Always-block list** - Block sites on ANY network
-- **Configurable via JSON** - Easy to edit settings without touching code
+- **System-level** - Works in all browsers, apps, can't be easily disabled
-- **Automatic** - Runs as a background service, no manual intervention needed
+- **Automatic** - Runs in background, activates when you change WiFi
-- **Persistent** - Starts on boot and monitors network changes
-- **Hard to bypass** - No browser extensions to disable, works at the OS level
+- **Zero performance impact** - Event-driven, not polling

 ## How It Works

-1. A LaunchDaemon monitors your WiFi connection for changes
-2. The script reads `settings.json` to determine which sites to block
-3. Sites are blocked by modifying `/etc/hosts` to redirect them to `0.0.0.0`
-4. DNS cache is automatically flushed when changes are made
+Monitors your WiFi connection.
+When you connect to a network in your config, it blocks specified sites by modifying `/etc/hosts`.
+When you switch networks, blocking rules update automatically.

 ## Installation